CyberKatalog/.github/profile/README.md

 ---

-_[CyberKatalog](https://cyberkatalog.pl) is a project by [Silesian Solutions](https://silesiansolutions.com), dedicated to advancing digital security and innovation in Poland._
+_[Cyber Katalog](https://cyberkatalog.pl) is a project by [Silesian Solutions](https://silesiansolutions.com), dedicated to advancing digital security and innovation in Poland._